Prag8855/aab/content/guides/housing-scams.md

 ### When you visit the apartment

+Signs of a scam:

+- 🛑 You can't visit the apartment
+- 🛑 You must pay to visit the apartment
+- ⚠️ There is a [key safe](https://commons.wikimedia.org/wiki/File:Key_safe_combination_wall_mounted.jpg) in the entrance.
+It might be scammers renting a vacation apartment.

 Always see the apartment in person.
 If you are not in Germany, **use a platform with verified landlords** like [Homelike](/out/homelike), [HousingAnywhere](/out/housinganywhere) or [Spotahome](/out/spotahome).
 They only pay the landlord after you [move in](/guides/moving-in).
 If the apartment is not as described, you get your money back.

 **Don't pay anything** before you see the apartment and sign a lease.

-Signs of a scam:

-- You can't visit the apartment
-- There is a [key safe](https://commons.wikimedia.org/wiki/File:Key_safe_combination_wall_mounted.jpg) in the entrance.
-It might be scammers renting a vacation apartment.

 ### When you apply for the apartment